svenssonjoel/lispBM/README.md

 # lispBM

-A lisp-like language implemented in C for 32-bit platforms.
+A concurrent lisp-like language with message-passing and pattern-matching implemented in C for 32-bit platforms.

 ## Purpose
 1. Have fun.